-With offices and workplaces finally opening their doors thanks to the easing of lockdown restrictions, the past year has forced us to reflect and change the way we think about access control.
-In helping to stop the spread of COVID-19 and ensure the safety of employees, businesses have increasingly adopted contactless access control technology, changing to help combat the pandemic with innovations such as mask detection and fever screening.
-As a business it’s important to be aware of such high-tech advancements to ensure the safety of your employees and the security of your premises.
+The COVID-19 pandemic forced businesses to change the way they think about access control solutions.
+In helping to stop the spread of the disease and ensure the safety of employees, businesses increasingly adopted contactless access control technology.
+As a business it’s important to be aware of such high-tech access control technology trends to ensure the safety of your employees and the security of your premises.

 Access control has come a long way since keypads and card readers, and will only continue to evolve.
-Today, we'll explore three major access control trends to look out for in 2022.
+Today, we'll explore three popular access control trends for 2023.
 We'll explain how they work and how they can make a positive change to managing access.

-Keyless technology is fast becoming the predominant contactless access control solution.
+Keyless technology is fast becoming the future of access control.
 This is thanks to the advent of smartphones.
 IHS Market estimates that by 2023, 120 million mobile credentials will be downloaded as we see more businesses move away from traditional options such as key cards and fobs.
-If you're buying a new access control system make sure it will support mobile credentials now or in the future.
+If you're buying a new physical access control system make sure it will support mobile credentials now or in the future.

-In light of the COVID-19 pandemic this prospect has become even more appealing.
-Businesses now have a more sanitary, hands-free method of gaining access.
+Following the COVID-19 pandemic this prospect has become even more appealing.
+Businesses and schools now have a more sanitary, hands-free method of gaining access.
 The benefits don't just stop there, however.
-Mobile access control is fast, flexible, and cost-effective.
+Mobile access control systems are fast, flexible, and cost-effective.

 This technology allows you to issue access credentials without someone needing to pick a card or fob.
 A new hire or contractor can be added to the system ahead of their arrival.